 That said — here are some solutions for covering tattoos that may work for you if you want to wear the most conservative, safest outfit choice for an interview — a skirt suit, nude-for-you pantyhose, and comfortable pumps or flats:

-- OXFORDS.
+- If you’re not comfortable in booties, or it’s summer, try oxfords.
 I actually wrote this entire post (and hit publish, yay!) and then remembered, DUH, oxfords.
 I think a heeled oxford looks great with skirts (particularly A-line skirts), with tights or by itself, and they have the bonus of usually being pretty comfortable.
-You can even get nude-for-you oxfords (either from a design-your-own-shoes shop such as Shoes of Prey or UpperStreet shoes (a UK site that just acquired Milk & Honey)), or often at the regular spots like Zappos).
-These are probably the best compromise because a) they can be worn during summer months pretty easily, b) they still “read” conservative (whereas wearing a bootie with a skirt, while more acceptable today than a few years ago, still looks a bit au courant for most conservative places), and c) don’t require a huge, regular investment in time or energy.
-I only played around with the design tool at Shoes of Prey for about 5 minutes, but this all-leather style would be $199 (with a 365-day return/change policy).
+You can even get nude-for-you oxfords if you look hard enough!
+These are probably the best compromise because a) they can be worn during summer months pretty easily, b) they still “read” conservative, and c) don’t require a huge, regular investment in time or energy.
 I think an all-black leather version would be just as wearable — almost a vintage, 40s vibe, particularly with a lower/thicker heel.

 - Band-aids.
 Depending on the size and placement of the tattoo, a band-aid is another good option.
 Yes, you look like you have a band-aid on your foot, but hey, people get injured — there’s nothing unprofessional or questionable about a band-aid.
 Bonus: a band-aid is easy to apply, and while they do move around sometimes, a new band-aid stuck to your skin (particularly beneath pantyhose, which you should definitely be wearing for interviews) is kind of foolproof.